NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 The El Bagawat cemetery is reported to be pre-historic.
 Before Christianity was introduced into Egypt, it was a burial ground used by the non-Christians and later by the Christians.
 The chapels here are said to belong to both the eras.

 There are 263 funerary tombs in the form of chapel domes built of mud bricks with Coptic frescoes – etchings of biblical stories – the ark of Noah in the form of an “Egyptian barque”, carved representations of Old Testament scriptures, including Adam and Eve, Daniel in the lion’s den, the sacrifice of Abraham, Jonah swallowed by a fish and of saints and “personifications of virtues”.
 The Chapel of the Exodus (first half of the 4th century) is one of the smallest, a tiny square tomb.
-The pictures are very rustic and has a depiction of the martyrdom of Isiah, Tekla postured with raised hands, in front of fire being doused by rain, and a building with 7 steps (there are at least three) that may represent Jerusalem.
+The pictures are very rustic and have a depiction of the martyrdom of Isiah, Tekla postured with raised hands, in front of a fire being doused by rain, and a building with 7 steps (there are at least three) that may represent Jerusalem.
 The Chapel of Peace (5th or 6th century) has the illustrative fresco of Thekla and Paul and a central well.
 These are the best preserved frescoes but fresco fragments can also be seen in Chapels.25, 172, 173, 175, and 210 (none but the above two are signed and there are no numbers so I’m not sure how these others could be found).
 One that is unmarked has the best preserved with 4 doves.

 The largest building is a 3-nave church with no roof.
-Other features are: wood lintels, white painted walls covered in modern graffiti, and wall niches on all four sides.
+Other features are wood lintels, white-painted walls covered in modern graffiti, and wall niches on all four sides.
 Several are filled with sand.

 Temple of Hibis is the largest and best preserved ancient Egyptian temple in the Kharga Oasis, as well as the only structure in Egypt dating to the Saite-Persian period (664–404 BCE) which has come down to modern times in relatively good condition.
 Located about 2 km north of Kharga, it was devoted to a syncretism of two local forms of the deity Amun: “Amun of Hibis” and “Amun-Ra of Karnak who dwells in Hibis”.
 It is alternatively believed to be dedicated to Amun and Osiris, its sanctuary contains depictions of hundreds of Egyptian deities.

 The temple of Hibis was once surrounded by the city of Hibis which nowadays lies under the crops.
-Construction of the temple started during the 26th Dynasty, most likely under Pharaoh Psamtik II, or possibly even earlier, during the 25th Dynasty.
-Archaeological evidences suggest that an older temple, dating back to the New Kingdom, was already present in the same place.[2]
-Several decades after Psamtik II, during the 27th Dynasty, the Achaemenid pharaoh Darius I took a particularly active part in its building, being credited of the decoration of the walls.[1][6]
+Construction of the temple started during the 26th Dynasty, most likely under Pharaoh Psamtik II, or possibly earlier, during the 25th Dynasty.
+Archaeological evidence suggests that an older temple, dating back to the New Kingdom, was already present in the same place.[2]
+Several decades after Psamtik II, during the 27th Dynasty, the Achaemenid pharaoh Darius I took a particularly active part in its building, being credited with the decoration of the walls.[1][6]
 Later, several other rulers made additions or decorations here, such as Hakor of the 29th Dynasty, notably Nectanebo I and Nectanebo II of the 30th Dynasty, possibly Ptolemy IV (Ptolemaic Dynasty), and at least one Roman emperor.

 The temple bears a close resemblance – both architecturally and regarding inscribed texts – to Theban temples of the New Kingdom and also of the Ptolemaic period, yet it differs from both because of some peculiarities, such as the rather bold style of the decorations.

 A long hallway, lined with sphinxes, crosses a series of pylons and arrives to the proper temple.
 This was originally surrounded by a lake, now long-gone.
-The hypostyle hall has its walls shaped like huge papyrus rolls, bearing various decorations and several hymns dedicated to the deity Amun, many of which are known since earlier times.
-Among the decorations, notable is a depiction of Seth defeating Apep, a theme believed by some art historian to be a foreshadowing of Saint George and the Dragon.
+The hypostyle hall has walls shaped like huge papyrus rolls, bearing various decorations and several hymns dedicated to the deity Amun, many of which are known since earlier times.
+Among the decorations, notable is a depiction of Seth defeating Apep, a theme believed by some art historians to be a foreshadowing of Saint George and the Dragon.

 OTHER DESTINATIONS